How to do small company accounts

 List your outstanding debtors at year end

-If you have made sales that haven’t yet been paid for, create a list, referencing the unique invoice numbers for each transaction.
-If you are reasonably certain a particular invoice won’t be paid, mark it as a potential bad debt and explain why – your accountant may write it off as a ‘bad’ or ‘doubtful’ debt, which means it could count as an allowable business expense.
+Also, if you are reasonably certain that a particular invoice won’t be paid (if the company that bought from you has since gone out of business, for example), then mark it as a potential bad debt and explain why.
+Doing this means your accountant may write it off as a ‘bad’ or ‘doubtful’ debt, which means it could count as an allowable business expense.

 List your outstanding creditors at year end